 This post may contain affiliate links and/or paid placement.
 Click here to read our full disclosure.

-In the last year, Think Save Retire has written a ton about domestic engineering so I was honored and delighted when I got the chance to speak with one of the most iconic moms in money blogging.
 After interviewing Kumiko I had one thought: The Budget Mom is a nice name for a blog but she should really be known as The Badass Mom.

 Because, while her budgeting advice is clean and clear as can be, she also has a ton of soul and a great attitude and outlook on life.
 She’s also one of those people you know will get anything done if she sets her mind to it—and effortlessly inspire everyone around her to do the same!

 As a self claimed, “spender at heart”, Kumiko is no stranger to how tough it can be to develop good money habits.
 She’s more than someone who talks the talk.
 Kumiko walks the walk.
 Her journey and outlook toward finances is a story anyone can relate to because most of us have been through it when it comes to debt and dismantling the money habits we grew up with.

 Seriously.
 If you need inspiration to keep you working toward your goals, this is the interview for you.
 I know I have a healthy dose of discipline after talking with her.

 So without further ado, watch and listen to my conversation with The Budget Mom herself and check out the timestamps below to jump to the parts that interest you.

 Key Timestamps and Quotes from My Interview with The Budget Mom, Kumiko Love:

 - 0:00 – Building a community with The Budget Mom + what you may not know about Kumiko

 - 2:26 – Where Kumiko got the energy to start The Budget Mom and how she overcame her nerves about it